-Chichester College has opted into the TEF and received a Silver award.
+Chichester College Group has opted into the TEF and received a Silver award.

 In your first year you will complete 8 units and achieve an Edexcel BTEC Level 4.
 Areas you will study will include Business Environment, Animal Husbandry Management, Animal Health & Welfare, Animal Nutrition, Animal Behaviour, Anatomy & Physiology and Animal Collections.
 During your second year you will complete a further 7 unit covering topics such as Work-based experience, Biological Principles, Ethics & Consultation, Anthrozoology, Evolutions & Adaptions and Wildlife Management.